 Classes & Workshops for Pre-Law Students

 In order to support your work as pre-law advisors, McGeorge offers free one-hour classes and workshops for pre-law students on their undergraduate campuses.
 Our Admissions Process Workshops give students an inside look at the law school admissions process.
 The Law School Prep 101 classes help students to understand how they can succeed in law school.
 And our Mock Classes — in subjects ranging from Contracts to International Law — give students a sample of what attending law school would be like.
-These sessions are taught by deans, Assistant Dean Tracy Simmons, and McGeorge professors who are experts in their fields.
+These sessions are taught by deans, Interim Assistant Dean Kirsten Livingston, and McGeorge professors who are experts in their fields.

 - McGeorge Application Deadlines & Requirements

 - Junior/Community College Students: 5 Things To-Do If Interested in Law School (pdf)

 - Four-Year College/University Students: 10 Things To-Do If Interested in Law School (pdf)

 - A Short Guide to Financial Aid Resources & Anticipated Earnings (pdf)

 - 300 Things You Can Do With A Law Degree (pdf)

 |August 2021||Week Starting Aug.
 14|